 - (1) Consists of the Company's 49% economic interest in Mont Belvieu Associates, a general partnership that owns a 50% undivided interest in the NGL fractionation facilities operated by the Company at Mont Belvieu.
 The Company directly owns an additional 12.5% undivided interest in such NGL fractionation facilities, giving it an effective 37.0% economic interest in the facilities.
-The revenues and costs associated with this 12.5% interest are included in the Company's revenues and operating costs and expenses. - (2) Consists of the Company's 33 1/3% economic interest in BEF, a general partnership that owns the MTBE facility operated by the Company at Mont Belvieu. - (3) Reflects the General Partner's 1% minority interest in the Operating Partnership's net income. - (4) Net income per Unit is computed by dividing the limited partners' 99% interest in net income by the number of Units expected to be outstanding at the closing of this offering. - (5) EBITDA is defined as net income plus depreciation and amortization and interest expense less equity in income of unconsolidated affiliates.
+The revenues and costs associated with this 12.5% interest are included in the Company's revenues and operating costs and expenses. - (2) Consists of the Company's 33 1/3% economic interest in BEF, a general partnership that owns the MTBE facility operated by the Company at Mont Belvieu - (3) Reflects the General Partner's 1% minority interest in the Operating Partnership's net income. - (4) Net income per Unit is computed by dividing the limited partners' 99% interest in net income by the number of Units expected to be outstanding at the closing of this offering. - (5) Excludes short-term debt and current maturities of long-term debt. - (6) EBITDA is defined as net income plus depreciation and amortization and interest expense less equity in income of unconsolidated affiliates.
 EBITDA should not be considered as an alternative to net income, operating income, cash flow from operations or any other measure of financial performance presented in accordance with generally accepted accounting principles.
 EBITDA is not intended to represent cash flow and does not represent the measure of cash available for distribution, but provides additional information for evaluating the Company's ability to make the Minimum Quarterly Distribution.
 Management uses EBITDA to assess the viability of projects and to determine overall rate of returns on alternative investment opportunities.
-Because EBITDA excludes some, but not all, items that affect net income and this measure may vary among companies, the EBITDA data presented above may not be comparable to similarly titled measures of other companies. - (6) Represents the Company's pro rata share of net income plus depreciation and amortization and interest expense of the unconsolidated affiliates.
-After the purchase of the Company's pro rata share of bank debt of BEF and Mont Belvieu Associates, EBITDA of unconsolidated affiliates will closely approximate the aggregate cash that the Company will receive from its investment in BEF and Mont Belvieu Associates. - (7) Production volumes represent average daily production in thousands of barrels per day.
+Because EBITDA excludes some, but not all, items that affect net income and this measure may vary among companies, the EBITDA data presented above may not be comparable to similarly titled measures of other companies. - (7) Represents the Company's pro rata share of net income plus depreciation and amortization and interest expense of the unconsolidated affiliates. - (8) Production volumes represent average daily production in thousands of barrels per day.
 Production volume for fractionation includes gross production volumes for the NGL fractionation facilities in which the Company owns an effective 37.0% economic interest.
 Production volume for MTBE reflects gross production volumes for the BEF facility in which the Company owns an undivided 33 1/3% economic interest.
 MTBE production at the BEF facility began in 1994.